siemens/cmp-test-suite/MockCA_readme.md

 - **`/sig/<serial_number>`** (`GET`)
   – Returns the alternative signature for the specified Sun‑Hybrid certificate.

-## Debug Error handler:

-1. If the Exchange PKIMessage
-   The `Exchange PKIMessage` keyword contains the error message is set there.
-   Otherwise, the error message is set in the `PKIMessage` itself, it is advised to use the `PKIStatus Must Be` keyword to see the logged PKIStatusInfo, in human-readable format.

-2. The Mock-CA runs in the `Debug` mode.
-But there are better not yet implemented methods, which are better for logging or debugging.

-3. Some tests require a state and will fail, the second time, the tests are executed.

 ## Getting Started

 To start using the Mock CA, ensure you have the necessary dependencies installed (e.g., Python version, OpenSSL, etc.).